Answers To Your Divorce FAQ

 - Can I write up my own separation agreement?
 It is not advisable.
 Many forms on the Internet do not apply to North Carolina law and do not take into consideration your specific situation and needs.
 It also may not be legally binding or enforceable if the wrong terminology is used.

 - What determines child support in North Carolina?
-In North Carolina, how much you pay will be determined by a formula set by the Conference of Chief District Court Judges.
+In North Carolina, how much you pay will be determined by child support guidelines established by the Conference of Chief District Court Judges.
 This formula applies to couples with an annual income of $300,000 or less.

 - What factors are taken into account in child support payment plans?
-Incomes of each parent, the number of nights your child or children spend with you, and the child or children’s child care and insurance expenses are all considered in child support.
+The incomes of each parent, the number of nights your child or children spend with you, and the child or children’s child care and insurance expenses are all considered in child support.

 - Who pays child support?
 Typically the non-custodial parent pays.